BayonetArch/termux-nvim-setup/README.md

 ## troubleshooting

 if you encounter any issues during installation or usage, check the logs or open an issue on github

->:info:  *after installing and opening the nvim you might get some erros wait till all plugins and treesitter is compiled and just restart termux*